marcus-grant/notes/mysql.md

 * `ENUM` - A string object that has only one value from a predefined list of values.
 * `SET` - A string object that can have 0 or more values from a predefined list of values.

+## MySQL Clients

+### PHPMyAdmin

+[PHPMyAdmin][-pma] is a web-based MySQL client.
+You can do most of the things you can do with the MySQL command line client, but in a web browser based GUI.

 ## References

 ### Web Links